Tactile-electronics/WearableTechBadgeWorkshop/README.md

 and
 `os.listDir()` to check it's there.

-There are other methods to upload more complex files you can look at in the future like [ampy](https://github.com/scientifichackers/ampy)

 Now reboot, and if your file is correct it will run the `boot.py` script (don't worry about that for now it just sets up the board and python) and then your `main.py` file should run!